 In my work I focus on recognizing and re-establishing connections between photography and practices of camera obscuras (and other anti-capitalist camera forms) and to non-toxic, simple, plant-based emulsions.
 I rework formal aspects of photography––a relationship between durable images and electromagnetic radiation–– to emphasize the materiality of the unfixed image in everyday life.
 For example, in Drift Camera (A continuous slow movement) (exhibited at the Art Gallery of Greater Victoria AGGV in 2018) I work against a technofetishist impulse in photography to bring photography back into relationship with experiences of fleeting, impermanent images, and into everyday practices with images in more-than-human worlds.

 My visual research into contested territories of parks and protected areas in North America explores the affective force and materiality of photography and archives.
 In my theorization of photography, I ask, how are photographs not only fixed as images or objects, but lively, entangled and emergent events?
 I pose this question within communities that engage parks, for example, through the art projects Finding Aid and Portable Camera Obscura in Waterton Lakes National Park.
-Together, using simple camera forms and archival photographs, we follow fleeting moments and shifting visualities to account for the fundamental impermanence of life.
+Together, using simple camera forms and archival photographs, we attempt to repeat archival photographs.
+We follow fleeting moments and shifting visualities to account for the fundamental impermanence of life.

 In recent writing I explore the ethical and political implications of focusing on the event over the fixed image in colonial photography.
 In The Anthropology of Historical Photography in a Protected Area: Life and death in Waterton Lakes National Park, Alberta (2014 Anthropologica (56) 117-153) I break down colonial photographs through attempts at re-enactment to reveal their connection to life and death, injustices and inequality.
 In connected artworks I create new composited forms.